Cog-Creators/Red-DiscordBot/docs/guide_trivia_list_creation.rst

 are **NOT** case sensitive, So you don't need to worry about adding the same answer multiple times in different casing.

-There are multiple special characters in YAML, such as colons, hashtags, minuses and more.
+There are multiple special characters in YAML, such as colons, hashtags, hyphens and more.
 If these characters are included within our questions or answers, you'll need to enclose the content with quotation marks.